 Services and Events

-Effective as of Monday 11 May 2020, the Prospect library is now open as part of SA’s Phase One Recovery but with the following restrictions:
+Effective as of Monday 29 June 2020, the Prospect library is now open as part of SA’s Phase Three Recovery but with the following restrictions:

 - Social distancing and hand hygiene practices are still strongly encouraged at all times

 Restrictions that are still in force include:

 - Most seating has now been reintroduced within acceptable social distancing limits in the library